ipozdeev/crypto-fx-strategies/README.md

 [spot](https://support.kraken.com/hc/en-us/articles/360047124832-Downloadable-historical-OHLCVT-Open-High-Low-Close-Volume-Trades-data)
 and [perpetual futures](https://support.kraken.com/hc/en-us/articles/360022835871-Historical-Data)
-prices from Kraken and place them into `data/raw/spot/kraken/` and `data/raw/perpetual/kraken/` respectively; after this the following should work:
+prices from Kraken and place them into `data/raw/spot/kraken/` and `data/raw/perpetual/kraken/` respectively; after this the following should work when run in the command line:
 ```commandline
 python src/organize_data.py
 ```